GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 July - Drawn Letters

-August - Program: Karen Barber and Rei Pizzaro told us about their experiences at the summer conference.
+August - Program: Karen and Rei told us about their experiences at the summer conference.

 September - Blackletter